Philadelphia Police Officer Struck By Suspected DUI Driver In Tacony Hit-And-Run, Police Say

 PHILADELPHIA (CBS) — A Philadelphia police officer was hit by a suspected drunk driver who sped away Wednesday night in Philadelphia’s Tacony section.
 Police say that female officer was launched 10 feet into the air.

-They say the officer is lucky to be alive.READ MORE: More Than 2 Dozen Pre-K Students In Camden Taken To Hospital After Drinking Sanitizer In Milk Cartons
+They say the officer is lucky to be alive.READ MORE: Philadelphia Weather: From Record Cold To Severe Threat Expected To Bring Damaging Winds, Possible Isolated Tornadoes On Thursday

 There is still glass and car parts littered all over the street on the 6700 block of Torresdale Avenue.